If you’re like me, you have a lot of competing priorities for your time.

 “Fixing” Your Morning Coffee / Avocado Toast

-You’ve probably heard this before – if you didn’t spend $4 each morning on your coffee, you’d have $1,460 more each year to invest.
+You’ve probably heard this before – if you didn’t spend $4 daily on your coffee, you’d have $1,460 more each year to invest.
 If you invested it in the stock market at 8% a year, you’ll be a millionaire by … blah blah blah.

 Once they slammed coffee, next came avocado toast.
 You get the idea.

-While $1460 a year would be great in your pocket, “fixing” this problem comes at a great cost in terms of time, attention, and mental energy.
+While $1460 a year would be great in your pocket, “fixing” this problem comes at a great cost regarding time, attention, and mental energy.